 The stock market in general and the market for life sciences companies in particular, have experienced extreme volatility that has often been unrelated to companies' operating performance.
+In addition, the stock market in general has recently experienced relatively large price and volume fluctuations in response to the COVID-19 pandemic.
 The market price for our common stock may be influenced by many factors, including:

-- the results of our efforts to develop and commercialize our tests; - actual or anticipated results from, and any delays in, any future clinical trials, as well as results of regulatory reviews relating to the approval of any product candidates we may choose to develop that require such approval; - · commencement or termination of any collaboration or licensing arrangement; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technology; - · announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures and capital commitments; - additions or departures of key scientific or management personnel; - variations in our financial results or those of companies that are perceived to be similar to us; - new products, product candidates or new uses for existing products introduced or announced by our competitors, and the timing of these introductions or announcements; - results of clinical trials of product candidates of our competitors; - general economic and market conditions and other factors that may be unrelated to our operating performance or the operating performance of our competitors, including changes in market valuations of similar companies; - regulatory or legal developments in the United States and other countries;
+- the results of our efforts to develop and commercialize our tests; - actual or anticipated results from, and any delays in, any future clinical trials, as well as results of regulatory reviews relating to the approval of any test candidates we may choose to develop that require such approval; - commencement or termination of any collaboration or licensing arrangement;

-- changes in the structure of healthcare payment systems; - · conditions or trends in the life sciences industry; - actual or anticipated changes in earnings estimates, development timelines or recommendations by securities analysts; - announcement or expectation of additional financing efforts; - sales of common stock by us or our stockholders in the future, as well as the overall trading volume of our common stock; and - other factors described in this "Risk Factors" section.
+- disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technology; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures and capital commitments; - additions or departures of key scientific or management personnel; - variations in our financial results or those of companies that are perceived to be similar to us; - new products, product candidates or new uses for existing products introduced or announced by our competitors, and the timing of these introductions or announcements; - results of clinical trials of product candidates of our competitors; - general economic and market conditions and other factors that may be unrelated to our operating performance or the operating performance of our competitors, including changes in market valuations of similar companies; - regulatory or legal developments in the United States and other countries; - changes in the structure of healthcare payment systems; - conditions or trends in the life sciences industry; - actual or anticipated changes in earnings estimates, development timelines or recommendations by securities analysts; - announcement or expectation of additional financing efforts; - sales of common stock by us or our stockholders in the future, as well as the overall trading volume of our common stock; and - other factors described in this "Risk Factors" section.